0xTranqui/lostandfound-zora-marketplace/README.md

 That's it!
 At this point, you could actually continue forward creating your own contract with the 721.so contract builder, and then creating your own minting page using the 721.so mint page builder.
 Both are amazing tools which I have used in the past.
 For our case, we are going to leave studio https://www.721.so/ to deploy our own smart contract already configured in our packages/hardhat directory of this repo, which we can then mint from using the minting page that is also set up in the website template as well\

-*** SMART CONTRACT DEPLOYMENT + FRONT END INTEGRATION PROCESS ***
+## SMART CONTRACT DEPLOYMENT + FRONT END INTEGRATION

-We are going to skip a lot of things so that you use what's already in this repo to deploy your own NFT contract as simply as possible.
+We are going to skip a lot of steps/background information so that you use what's already in this repo to deploy your own NFT contract as simply as possible.
 Here is a step by step process for what to do:

 - Navigate to packages/hardhat directory
 - Double check that your .env at the root level of this directory is set up correctly (look back earlier in this guide if unsure)